 The top image above is a natural color view of Yellowstone, captured on July 13, 1999, by the Enhanced Thematic Mapper Plus (ETM+) on the Landsat 7 satellite.
 The borders of the park—which stretches between Wyoming, Montana, and Idaho—are marked in yellow.
 The white box marks the Mammoth Hot Springs, which Lawrence and Montana State colleague Shannon Savage have been studying closely with satellite and airborne tools.

 The lower series of maps depicts the heat content they found in Earth’s crust beneath Mammoth Springs, as observed by the heat-sensitive channels on ETM+ and on the Thematic Mapper on Landsat 5.
 The energy level broadly rises (becoming a deeper red) in the 1980s to late 1990s to a peak in 2000, followed by subsiding through the 2000s.
+The bottom map shows several measurement sites from throughout the park in 1999.

 Earth’s crust radiates heat because it is warmed by the Sun—the ground absorbs solar energy, and then reemits some of it back into space at longer wavelengths.
 Landsat and other satellites can detect some of these emissions.
 But in Yellowstone, the total emissions include energy produced by the Earth itself, or geothermal energy.